 Take Control of Your Breath

 Bad breath is not only embarrassing but can indicate a more serious problem.
 Regular brushing, flossing, and rinsing is a great starting point, but you should see your dentist at least twice a year to get an exam and eliminate plaque and tartar.
 Jeffrey D. Clark, DDS, is a leading cosmetic and restorative dentist.
-Dr. Clark and his entire team at Scottsdale Dental Excellence welcome the opportunity to help you enjoy great breath and your perfect smile.
+Dr. Clark and his entire team at Scottsdale Cosmetic Dentistry Excellence welcome the opportunity to help you enjoy great breath and your perfect smile.
 Call us at 480 585 1853 to learn more and schedule an appointment.